 - Students use the designated platform to join meetings that are led by their teacher

 - Recording and/or posting any content from virtual meetings is NOT allowed

 - Know when to join your virtual meeting

 - Wait for your teacher before joining the virtual meeting

 When you are in a virtual meeting, you should behave like you are in the classroom…

 - Sit in a well-lit room, facing a light source

 - Be fully present, sit still and focus

 - Raise your ‘virtual hand’ and wait to be recognized by your teacher if you have a question or comment

 - Keep your microphone muted unless you are called on to talk

-- Make sure your background is professional or use the blur option
+- Make sure your background is professional

 - Use appropriate language, academic language in spoken and written questions and comment